PlayNoise/PlayNoise.js/README.md

 # PlayNoise.js
-Creating musical rhythms with the browser.
+Creating music with the browser.